Ra-h-ul/Data_structures/LinkedList/README.md

-1. custom implementation
+0. Custom implementation of a LinkedList
-2. nth node from the end in inbuild linkedlist
+1. Find the nth node from the end in an inbuilt LinkedList
-3. nth node from the end in custom linkedlist + delete nth node from end
+2. Find the nth node from the end in a custom LinkedList and delete the nth node from the end
-4. find middle (left middle)  + find middle (righ middle)
+3. Find the middle node (left middle) and find the middle node (right middle)
-5. delete middle
+4. Delete the middle node
-6. print Linkedlist in reverse
+5. Print LinkedList in reverse
-7. merge two sorted Linkedlist
+6. Merge two sorted LinkedLists
-8. merge two sorted LinkedList without using third list
+7. Merge two sorted LinkedLists without using a third list
-9. detect cycle in a LinedList
+8. Detect a cycle in a LinkedList
-10. palindrome in a linkedlist
+9. Check if a LinkedList is a palindrome
-11. intersection of two linkedlist
+10. Find the intersection of two LinkedLists
-12. reverse a linkelist
+11. Reverse a LinkedList
+12. Add two numbers
+13. custom dobely linkedlist